LucLabarriere/light-projects.nvim/README.md

     -- Don't modify this line to be able to use the LightProjectsConfig command config_path = string.sub(debug.getinfo(1, "S").source, 2),

+    -- To use nvim-notify (you probably need to add it to dependencies) use_notify = true

     -- Reloading the config
     -- For example using Lazy.nvim:
     reload_callback = function()